modir/using-laminas-framework-book/version2/docs/filters.md

 Some filters (e.g., @`ToInt` or @`StringToLower`) may rise a PHP warning if the value provided is in incorrect format and cannot be filtered.

-T> It is recommended to read filter's documentation carefully to know what to expect T> of the filter you plan to use in your form.
+> It is recommended to read filter's documentation carefully to know what to expect
+> of the filter you plan to use in your form.

 ## Filter Usage Examples